HEALS Survey

 Frequently Asked Questions (FAQ)

-Yes, this survey is completely voluntary.
-You may answer as few or as many questions as you wish.
+Yes, this survey was completely voluntary.
+You could have answered as few or as many questions as you wished.

 All students at Columbia University, 18 or older, who were enrolled in the 2024–2025 academic year.

-As a token of appreciation, students who complete the survey will enter a random drawing to win one one of the following prizes:
+As a token of appreciation, students who complete the survey could have chosen to enter a random drawing to win one one of the following prizes:

 “Share your climate experiences!
 Take the HEALS survey.”